-Bob Bhaerman, Ed., is the director of the Kochhar Humanist Education Center of the American Humanist Association.
+Bob Bhaerman, Ed.
+D., is director of the Kochhar Humanist Education Center of the American Humanist Association.